Fyli: History

+The medieval name Chasia is first attested in 1209 as casale Cassas, as property of the Latin Archbishopric of Athens.
+The town is mentioned as Haşa in the Seyahatnâme of Evliya Çelebi which he visited in 1668.
+He mentions that it is and Arvanite village with 100 houses and that 50 houses of the village are tax-exempt because they are tasked to protect the mountain pass.

 The village has historically been an Arvanite settlement.

+Fyli suffered some damage from the 2007 and the 2023 forest fires.

 Geography

 Fyli is situated in the southern foothills of the mountains of Parnitha, and northeast of the plain of Eleusis.
 It is 4 km northeast of Ano Liosia, 8 km northeast of Aspropyrgos and 14 km northwest of Athens city centre.
-Motorway 6 passes south of the town.
+The A6 motorway passes south of the town.